revou-fsse-5/milestone-1-felixmanuelreis/README.md

 echo ""
 echo "## Contributing"
 echo "------------"
 echo "We welcome contributions to our website and mission.
-If you're interested in getting involved, please contact us at [info@exploreresp.com](mailto:info@exploreresp.com)."
+If you're interested in getting involved, please contact us at [info@mountainmor.online](mailto:info@mountainmor.online)."

 # License
 echo ""